adeel-raza/monthly-email-automation/README.md

 ### Automatic Installation

 1. Go to **Plugins → Add New** in your WordPress admin
-2. Search for "Monthly Email Automation"
+2. Search for "Email Scheduler"
 3. Click **Install Now**
 4. Activate the plugin